Y Bryn

 During operation there would be no reduction in public accessibility into and within the site, with the sole exception of hazardous areas such as the substation which will be security fenced.

 We are aware of the pre-existing mining operations that took place in the area historically.
-A preliminary Coal Mining Risk Assessment (CMRA) has been completed in consultation with the Coal Authority and British Geological Survey, and a further CMRA will be produced based on the final project layout.
+A preliminary Coal Mining Risk Assessment (CMRA) has been completed in consultation with the Coal Authority and British Geological Survey.
 Many onshore wind developments in South Wales are proposed on former coalfields, in areas that have previously been mined, or that have some industrial heritage considerations.
-This is something we are looking at very carefully through our geological and heritage assessments.
+This is something we have looked at very carefully through our geological and heritage assessments.

 Due to the hard bedrock geology of this site we are proposing to utilise a ‘gravity pad’ type foundation.
 Counterintuitive though it may seem, the depths of foundations necessary for a ‘gravity pad’ are not directly proportionate to the heights of the turbines, whereas they would be more so for ‘piled’ foundations on softer bedrock.
 It would depend very much on the underlying geology, which changes across the site, but a dug depth of around 2-3 metres is probably realistic for most proposed turbines.